azeezabidoye/fiatConnect/READMe.md

 ---
 ### What is cXchange?
-cXchange is a practical application that was created to demonstrate the simplest and fastest way to handle this issue being encountered by several liquidity providers and their consumers by creating a functionality that performs on ramp/off ramp operations across various locations with no stress.
+cXchange is a practical application developed to demonstrate the most straightforward and efficient way to solve this issue being faced by numerous liquidity providers and their users by creating a functionality that performs on ramp/off ramp operations across various regions with no stress by implementing a single native flow with the FiatConnect SDK, ensuring perfect compatibility with liquidity providers.